 The environment for learning has become particularly important to educators at a time when young people are experiencing unusual degrees of stress throughout our society.
-Schools throughout the country have seen increases in bullying, intolerance, and a lack of appreciation for individual and cultural differences.
-Whether it be the anxiety many children feel about the threat to their families’ security through the proposed changes in the Deferred Action for Childhood Arrivals program (DACA) or the conflicts and disputes they observed during the violence in Charlottesville, children are deeply affected by these societal pressures.
+Whether it be the horror of the Las Vegas shootings, the anxiety many children feel about the threat to their families’ through the proposed changes in the Deferred Action for Childhood Arrivals program (DACA), or the violence in Charlottesville, children are deeply affected by these societal pressures.

 A Letter from CASEL President and CEO Karen Niemi

 Read Karen Niemi’s letter following the August 2017 conflict in Charlottesville here.Research tells us that children and adolescents take their cues from adults.
 As adults, we set the tone for what is acceptable in our society, and this contributes in powerful ways to the social norms of our schools’ culture.
 One of the pillars of CASEL’s approach to SEL implementation is a strong commitment to promoting a positive school climate.
 For many years we have worked closely with colleagues and organizations with a similar mission—for example, the National Center on Safe Supportive Learning Environments and the National School Climate Center.